 Finally, if the AST has rent review clause in force, you cannot use a section 13 notice to increase the rent.

 2. Increasing rents by agreement

-If there isn’t a rent increase clause in the agreement, the landlord (or letting agent) should try to come to an agreement with the tenant about how much the increase.
+If there isn’t a rent increase clause in the agreement, the landlord (or letting agent) should try to agree the level of the with the tenant.

 The more reasonable the increase, the easier it will be able to reach an agreement.
-They’ll probably understand that landlords are affected by rising costs and interest rates, but keeping the increase around wage inflation is likely to be more palatable for affordability reasons.
+They’ll probably understand that landlords are affected by rising costs and interest rates.
+However, keeping the increase around wage inflation is likely to be more palatable for affordability reasons.

-If your increase is below inflation and average local rents for new tenancies, you should point this out.
+If your increase is below wage or CPI inflation and average local rents for new tenancies, you should point this out.
 Explain that you want to find the balance between what’s affordable to the renters and what’s affordable to you.

-As long as your proposal is reasonable and realistic, they’ll probably be relieved it’s not as high as the figures they’ve read about in the media.
+As long as your proposal is reasonable and realistic, they’ll probably be relieved it’s not as high as the figures they’ve seen in the media.